Worcester Polytechnic Institute

-Worcester Polytechnic Institute (WPI) is a private research university in Worcester, Massachusetts.
-Founded in 1865 in Worcester, WPI was one of the United States' first engineering and technology universities and now has 14 academic departments with over 50 undergraduate and graduate degree programs in science, engineering, technology, management, the social sciences, and the humanities and arts, leading to bachelor's, master's and PhD degrees.
-WPI's faculty works with students in a number of research areas, including biotechnology, fuel cells, information security, surface metrology, materials processing, and nanotechnology.
-It is classified among "R2: Doctoral Universities – High research activity".
+The Worcester Polytechnic Institute (WPI) is a private research university in Worcester, Massachusetts, United States.
+Founded in 1865, WPI was one of the United States' first engineering and technology universities and now has 14 academic departments with over 50 bachelor's, master's, and Ph.D. degree programs.
+It is classified among "R1: Doctoral Universities – Very high research activity".

 History

 Worcester Polytechnic Institute was founded by self-made tinware manufacturer, John Boynton, and Ichabod Washburn, owner of the world's largest wire mill.
 Boynton envisioned science schooling that would elevate the social position of the mechanic and manufacturer, but not necessarily teach the skills needed to become either.
 Washburn, on the other hand, wanted to teach technical skills through a sophisticated apprenticeship approach.
 Boynton consulted Seth Sweetser, a pastor, for ways to realize his vision.
 By chance it happened that Ichabod Washburn had previously consulted Sweetser about the proper way to actualize his own vision.

-Washburn was disappointed to learn of Boynton's offer to create a college, although Washburn claimed, "I prefer to be imposed upon by others rather than by myself in withholding where I ought to give," with the help of Sweetser's diplomacy and wisdom, he agreed to build, furnish, and endow a "Department of Practical Mechanics" at Boynton's school.
-He specified, however, that every student should blend theory learned in the classroom with practice in the shops.

-Sweetser drafted a letter expressing Boynton's and Washburn's wish to other significant men within Worcester County.
-The document was sent to 30 Worcester businessmen.
-It told of a "liberal proposal to found a Free School for Industrial Science" in Worcester and called for a meeting later in the month.
-After that meeting the following notice appeared in the Worcester Palladium: "A Gentleman, who for the present withholds his name from the public, offers a fund of $100,000 for the establishment of a scientific school in Worcester, upon the condition that our citizens shall furnish the necessary land and buildings."
+Sweetser drafted a letter expressing Boynton's and Washburn's wish, a "liberal proposal to found a Free School for Industrial Science" in Worcester and called for a meeting of supporters.
+After a first meeting the following notice appeared in the Worcester Palladium: "A Gentleman, who for the present withholds his name from the public, offers a fund of $100,000 for the establishment of a scientific school in Worcester, upon the condition that our citizens shall furnish the necessary land and buildings."
 Further funding and land grants for the university were given by Stephen Salisbury II, who was an influential merchant and later served as the first president of the institute's board of directors.

 In response to this anonymous request, more than 225 Worcester citizens and the workers at 20 of the city's factories and machine shops contributed to the construction of the original building.
 On May 10, 1865, after House and Senate approval, the secretary of the commonwealth recorded the Institute as a legal corporation, and it came into formal existence.